Qualitative software engineering research -- reflections and guidelines

 \subsection{Quality in qualitative research}

 Criteria in qualitative research are, to say the least, challenging.
-If quality criteria should be applied to qualitative research, which criteria that are appropriate, and how they should be assessed has been up for debate for at least a quarter of a century~\cite{malterud2001qualitative, mays2007quality}.
+If quality criteria are applied to qualitative research, which criteria are appropriate and how should they be assessed has been up for debate for at least a quarter of a century~\cite{malterud2001qualitative, mays2007quality}.

-In general, scientists seem to hold three different opinions regarding quality standards of qualitative work.
+In general, scientists seem to hold three different opinions regarding the quality standard of qualitative work.
 Some argue that it makes little sense to attempt to establish a set of generic criteria since there is no unified qualitative research paradigm~\cite{rolfe2006validity}.
-Some claim that qualitative research can be assessed with reference to the same broad criteria as quantitative research~\cite{malterud2001qualitative, mays2007quality}.
+Some claim that qualitative research can be assessed about the same broad criteria as quantitative research~\cite{malterud2001qualitative, mays2007quality}.
 Others suggest that, since qualitative research is based on different epistemological and ontological assumptions, the established criteria for scientific rigor in quantitative research cannot be applied to qualitative studies~\cite{lincoln1985naturalistic,chapple1998explicit}.

-We recognize the differences in opinions, but acknowledge that it is part of a wider epistemological dispute~\cite{mays2007quality} regarding the nature of the knowledge produced by qualitative research.
-A debate that this paper cannot capture and do justice to.
-Still, we argue that what constitutes sound research is of immense importance.
-Readers of scientific publications, researchers and practitioners alike, need to know that the studies are trustworthy and provide solid findings, knowledge, and understanding of true events~\cite{fossey2002understanding, popay1998rationale}.
+No matter what epistemological assumptions the researchers use, we argue that what constitutes sound research is of immense importance.
+Readers of scientific publications, researchers, and practitioners alike, need to know that the studies are trustworthy and provide solid findings, knowledge, and understanding of true events~\cite{fossey2002understanding, popay1998rationale}.
 The value of research is therefore, to a great extent, dependent on the researchers' ability to demonstrate the credibility of their findings~\cite{lecompte1982problems}.